-In doing research for this post, I was sure that Italian immigrants found their way to Detroit, because it was a major industrial center that offered job opportunities the immigrants were seeking in coming to America.
+In doing research for this post, I was sure that Italian immigrants found their way to Detroit because it was a major industrial center that offered job opportunities the immigrants were seeking in coming to America.
 What totally surprised me was the number of immigrants who settled in the Upper Peninsula of Michigan.
-A land totally different from the warm Mediterranean country that the Italian immigrants had left behind.
+The land is totally different from the warm Mediterranean country that the Italian immigrants had left behind.
 As you read, you will see why.

 Italian Americans in Detroit